tbrambor/qmssspkg/README.md

 Python package that eases the pain of concatenating Pandas categoricals!

-_Note:_ This is package created for teaching how to create Python Packages as part of Columbia's QMSS MA in Data Science program.
+_Note:_ This package was created for teaching how to create Python Packages as part of Columbia's QMSS MA in Data Science program.

 ## Installation